OreCruncher/DynamicSurroundings/rtd/source/tutorials/block.rst

 		- Comment
 	*	- blocks
 		- String List
 		- The block states for which the configuration options apply.
-See `Tutorial: BlockState Specification <blockstate.html>`_ for more information.
+See :ref:`tutorial-blockstate` for more information.
 	*	- conditions
 		- String
-		- `Tutorial: Condition Strings <condition_strings.html>`_.
+		- See :ref:`tutorial-condition-strings`.
 	*	- soundReset
 		- Boolean
 		- Clears existing sound configuration for the blocks.